MrYsLab/python_banyan/docs/examples_intro.md

 see if there is a backplane currently running.
 If a backplane is running, the *self.backplane_exists* flag is set to True.

-**NOTE:** Unlike when both the component and backplane are running on the same computer, but on a remote backplane, the component cannot check for an existing running Backplane.
-Therefore, in this case, it is the user's responsibility to check for a running remote backplane.
+**NOTE:** When the backplane is running on a remoter computer, the local component cannot detect the presence of the remote backplane.
+Thus, in this case, it is the user's responsibility to check for a running remote backplane.

 ```
    103	        # If no back plane address was specified, determine the IP address of the local machine